Low Calorie English Muffin

 How to make a low calorie English muffin

 Step 2- Make the dough.
-Transfer the dry ingredients into a bowl, then slowly stir through the applesauce and the milk to form a thick and smooth dough.
+Transfer the dry ingredients into a bowl, then slowly stir in the applesauce and milk to form a thick, smooth dough.

 Step 3- Microwave.
-Grease a 4-inch ramekin or small cereal bowl, then carefully pour the dough into it.
-Microwave for around two minutes or until the edges separate from the ramekin.
+Grease a 4-inch ramekin, then carefully pour the dough into it.
+Microwave for 2 minutes.

 Step 4- Cool, slice, and serve.
 Letting the muffin cool for a minute or so makes it easier to remove from the ramekin.
 Slice the muffin in half, toast it, and serve immediately.